Ocular surface and corneal diseases:

 Corneal collagen cross-linking surgery (also called corneal cross-linking surgery) is to apply riboflavin (a type of vitamin B2) eye solution to the patient's eyes, and then illuminate the eyes with ultraviolet light for 45 minutes to tighten the collagen in the corneal fibers, strengthening the cornea and making it stronger and more stable.
 This corneal cross-linking surgery reduces the chance of corneal ectasia, deformation and degree rebound.

-• Avoid shampoo or soap getting into your eyes
+- Avoid getting shampoo or soap into your eyes

-• Avoid perfume or hair spray getting into your eyes
+- Avoid getting perfume or hair spray into your eyes

-• No swimming or steam sauna
+- No swimming or steam bathing

 Implantation of Intra-Corneal Ring